palexus/supermarket-simulation/README.md

 # supermarket-simulation.
 This is a small Markov chain project.
 It is a simulation of a supermarket with 5 areas.
-We use a transition matrix to model the behavior in the supermarket which was calculated from a csv with customer data.
+We use a transition matrix to model the behavior in the supermarket which was calculated from a five csv files with customer data in the jupyter notebook.

 ### How to use it?